mlcommons/ck/README.md

 across diverse and rapidly evolving software, hardware, models, and data.

-CK is being developed by the public [MLCommons task force on automation and reproducibility](docs/taskforce.md) to automate development, benchmarking and deployment of Pareto-efficient AI and ML systems and applications (optimal trade off between performance, accuracy, power consumption, and price) while slashing their research, development, benchmarking, optimization, and operational costs.
+CK is being developed by the public [MLCommons task force on automation and reproducibility](docs/taskforce.md) to connect academia and industry to develop, benchmark, compare, and deploy Pareto-efficient AI and ML systems and applications
+(optimal trade off between performance, accuracy, power consumption, and price) in an automated and reproducible way while slashing all development and operational costs.

 The CK projects consists of the following sub-projects: